 In terms of the dedicated server plans, they come with FTP and full root access to install any program, DNS management, and email services.
 You can choose between a Windows or Linux operating system when you purchase a dedicated server plan.

-Unlike many dedicated server companies, there are limited customization possibilities; you simply choose one of the three server plans.
-Sadly, I was left underwhelmed by the options.
+Unlike many dedicated server companies, you have limited possibilities for customization as you can only choose from one of the three server plans.
+Unfortunately, the options left me feeling unimpressed.

 Pricing and Support